CNEA-AQ/megan/readme.md

-# MEGAN Emission Model
+# Model of Emissions of Gases and Aerosols from Nature (MEGAN)

-> `megan` is a model to estimate biogenic VOCs emissions developed by Alex Guenther and his group.
+> `megan` is a model to estimate biogenic VOCs emissions, it has been developed by Alex Guenther and his group.
 The code on this repository is an UN-OFFICIAL re-adaptation of that model.

 ## Dependencies: